S3-working-group/s3-practical-guide/docs/all.md

 Essential patterns to help you achieve this:

--   _Clarify and Develop Domains_ – Clarifying the area of influence, activity and decision-making that a team, or person in a role is responsible for, enables them to understand the value they are expected to deliver.
+-   _Clarify and Develop Domains_ – Clarifying the area of influence, activity and decision-making that a team or person in a role is responsible for enables them to understand the value they are expected to deliver.
--   _Respond to Organizational Drivers_ – Understanding what's necessary to respond to and why, and ensuring those things are taken care of, maximizes potential for creating value.
+-   _Respond to Organizational Drivers_ – Ensuring people in the organization respond to relevant impediments and opportunities maximizes an organization’s potential for creating value.
 -   _Prioritize Backlogs_ – When you prioritize your list of work items by value, it is obvious which ones need to be worked on first.
--   _Limit Work In Progress_ –  Limiting the number of concurrent work items for people and teams, helps to maintain a steady flow of value and encourages collaboration when work is blocked.
+-   _Limit Work In Progress_ – Limiting the number of concurrent work items for people and teams helps to maintain a steady flow of value and encourages collaboration when work is blocked.
--   _Daily Standup_ – A Daily Standup provides the space for a team to organize how they will create value during the day ahead
+-   _Daily Standup_ – A Daily Standup provides the space for a team to organize how they will create value during the day ahead.
--   _Test Arguments Qualify as Objections_ – When you test each argument brought forward against a decision for whether or not it reveals worthwhile improvements or unwanted  consequences, you keep your work focused on value and avoid getting derailed by unfounded opinions and personal preferences.
+-   _Test Arguments Qualify as Objections_ – Considering whether or not arguments brought forward against a decision reveal worthwhile improvements or unwanted consequences supports keeping your decision-making focused on value and avoids getting derailed by unfounded opinions and personal preferences.

 #### Principle 4 – Sense & Respond